Eating Duck During Pregnancy – Benefits, Risks and Precautions

 Can You Eat Duck Meat When Pregnant?

-You can eat duck mean when you are pregnant.
+You can eat duck meat when you are pregnant.
 Anything consumed in moderation does not have bad effects on the body.
-It is, however, advised to eat cooked duck when pregnant.
-Do not eat undercooked or raw meat as they can contain harmful bacteria for the expecting mother.
+It is, however, advised to eat cooked duck that is well cooked to at least 165°F when pregnant (2).
+Do not eat undercooked or raw meat, as they can contain harmful bacteria for the expecting mother.
 It can result in unnecessary complications for the mother and have a possibility of harming the fetus.

 Health Benefits of Having Duck While Pregnant

 Many expectant mothers have this question in mind, “Is duck good for pregnancy?”
 Yes, eating duck during pregnancy is good.
-Below listed are the benefits that mothers can reap by eating duck during pregnancy.
+The benefits that mothers can reap by eating ducks during pregnancy are listed below (3).

 1. Excellent Source of Protein